 Insider Monkey’s mission is to identify promising (and also terrible) hedge fund stock pitches and share them with our subscribers.
 Our flagship strategy identifies the best stock picks of the 100 best performing hedge funds.
 This strategy outperformed the S&P 500 Index by 40 percentage points since its inception 5 years ago.
 This means if you had invested $100,000 into our strategy instead of an S&P 500 Index fund, you would have $40,000 more money today.

 Hedge funds’ top 3 stock picks are great and we expect them to outperform the market but they aren’t going to double or triple in the next 5 years.
 In the last issue of our monthly newsletter we identified another large-cap growth stock that is trading at less than 3 times of its core earnings.
 This fact is obscured by its large cash holdings and equity stakes in other companies, as well as its large investments in future growth.
+We believe this stock will double in the next 3 year and triple in the next 5 years.
 Currently we are running a promotion.
-We guarantee that this stock will return at least 20% in the next 12 months.
-If this doesn’t happen for any reason, we will refund your entire subscription fee as well as send you an additional $100.
-This means we are going to give you refund plus $100 even when the market declines 20% and this stock gains only 19% (see the details here).
+Follow this link to get a $200 discount.

 Most investors believe that hedge funds lost their “mojo” a long time ago and can’t beat the market.
 Don’t trust the returns reported by hedge fund indices.
 A large number of well known hedge funds don’t report their holdings to hedge fund databases.
 The ones that report might underperform the market because their portfolios are hedged or carry large amounts of cash.
 If you want to compare apples to apples, you need to take a look at the performance of most popular hedge fund stocks vs. the returns of the S&P 500 Index.
 Apple, Google, Microsoft, Facebook, and Amazon have consistently been among the top 3 hedge fund picks over the last 7 years since we started publishing our quarterly newsletter.
 You don’t have to be a math wizard to calculate the mind numbing returns of these technology stocks most of which now trade around $1 trillion valuation.